AIRCRAFT OF THE FIGHTING POWERS

 Sopwith – The Man and His Aircraft, by B Robertson, Air Review, Letchworth, 1970.

-The Aeromodeller magazine continued to publish 1/72 scale plans in the same format - and some were identical to those in Aircraft of the Fighting Powers - in their “Aircraft described” and other series of articles well into the 1960s.
-Individual plans could also be purchased from the "Aeromodeller Plans Service" which was an off-shoot of the Harborough Publishing Company.
+The Aeromodeller magazine continued to publish 1/72 scale plans in the same format, many identical to those in Aircraft of the Fighting Powers, in their “Aircraft Described” and other series of articles well into the 1960s.
+Individual plans could also be purchased from the "Aeromodeller Plans Service" which was an offshoot of the Harborough Publishing Company.